List of power stations in Nevada

 This is a list of electricity-generating power stations in the U.S. state of Nevada, sorted by type and name.
-In 2019, Nevada had a total summer capacity of 11,938 MW through all of its power plants, and a net generation of 39,890 GWh.
-The corresponding electrical energy generation mix was 6.9% coal, 64.6% natural gas, 12.1% solar, 9.8% geothermal, 5.6% hydroelectric, 0.8% wind, and 0.2% biomass.
+In 2023, Nevada had a total summer capacity of 14,536 MW through all of its power plants, and a net generation of 42,164 GWh.
+In 2024, the electrical energy generation mix was 54.8% natural gas, 27.3% solar, 8.4% geothermal, 5.1% coal, 3.5% hydroelectric, 0.7% wind, and 0.1% biomass.

-Small-scale solar including customer-owned photovoltaic panels delivered an additional net 680 GWh to Nevada's electricity grid in 2019.
-This was seven times smaller than the amount generated by the state's utility-scale PV plants.
+Small-scale solar including customer-owned photovoltaic panels delivered an additional net 2,044 GWh to Nevada's electricity grid in 2024.
+This was more than six times smaller than the amount generated by the state's utility-scale PV plants.
 Nevada ranks second in the nation as a producer of geothermal resources, and fourth as a producer of solar resources.

 Fossil-fuel power stations

 Data from the U.S. Energy Information Administration serves as a general reference.